 Samyang has made a lot of noise about the new ‘custom’ switch on the lens which allows you to change the function of the focus ring to control aperture.
 But honestly, this isn’t something I’ll be using at all.
 The selling point of this lens is its size.
 Samyang marketing department should show more images of this lens next to the Sony FE 85mm f/1.8.
 That’s a big enough selling point.

-- Filter thread size: 58mm
+- Filter thread size: 58 mm

-- Weight: 157 grams (Sony E-mount)
+- Weight: 230 grams

 Tamron Autofocus lenses